HabitatFramework/TechnicalGuide/configuration/configuration.rst

 7. The **Default schema** defaults to 'dbo'.
 If you wish to use a different schema, select it from the drop-down list, then click :guilabel:`OK`.

+.. raw:: latex

+	\newpage

 Reconfiguring the Database Connection
 -------------------------------------

-To re-configure only the database connection the database configuration information must be cleared.
+To re-configure only the database connection the database configuration information must be reset.
 To reset the configuration:

-	1. Go to **Start Menu > Run…**.
+	1. In Windows, go to **Start Menu > Run…**.

 	2. If you have installed the HLU GIS Tool in the default location, at the prompt type:

 		``"C:\Program Files\HLU\HLU GIS Tool\" /d``